-RCIPS warns bus owners to secure valuables
+RCIPS warns vehicle owners to secure valuables

-The RCIPS is appealing to the public to stop leaving their valuables in vehicles overnight on the heels of a spate of tour bus break-ins.
+The RCIPS are appealing to the public to stop leaving their valuables in vehicles overnight on the heels of a spate of tour bus break-ins.

-Police say they received reports of three buses being broken into in the George Town area on Wednesday (12 September.)
+Police say they received reports of three vehicles, two of them buses and the third was a Honda Civic, being broken into in the George Town area between Tuesday (11 September) and Wednesday (12 September.)

-Two were located at an address at Anchorage Avenue, while the third was at Tempest Way.
+Two vehicles were located at an address at Anchorage Avenue, while the third was at Tempest Way.

 A quantity of cash and some personal items were taken from the Tempest Way location.

-Investigations into the incident are ongoing.
+Investigations into the incidents are ongoing.

 Add Comment